eayvali/stoec_planner/README.md

 ![Example](./plot.png)

 ## Video
 The video in the repository shows simulation of each figure in the paper.
-Also checkout the application of stoec to a quadcopter coverage problem by Hadi using [AirSim](https://www.youtube.com/watch?v=ij7dZU_yoRI)
+Also checkout the application of stoec to a [quadcopter coverage ](https://www.youtube.com/watch?v=ij7dZU_yoRI) problem by Hadi using Airsim.

 ## How to run